HwWobbe/WipHww/Unicode.md

 * Unicode symbols may be of sufficient interest to at least warrant linking to them.
-* * they shoild probably be integrated
+* * they should probably be integrated

 <hr>